-Simon, a former police reporter for the Baltimore Sun who left the paper and became a successful television screenwriter and producer, was the capstone of the two-day inauguration of the Institute on Inequality and Democracy at UCLA Luskin.
+Simon, a former police reporter for the Baltimore Sun who left the paper and became a successful television screenwriter and producer, was the capstone of the two-day inauguration of the UCLA Luskin Institute on Inequality and Democracy.
 His keynote address at UCLA’s James Bridges Theater was part of the Luskin Lecture Series.

 The event also featured a screening of one episode of the Simon-penned HBO series “Show Me a Hero.”
 Simon is perhaps best known for his critically acclaimed series on HBO, “The Wire.”

 “‘The Wire’ showed us that the court of law, the police station, the city bureaucracy are as much a part of the game as the street,” said Ananya Roy, director of the UCLA Luskin Institute on Inequality and Democracy, who introduced Simon.
 “And the game, as the line in ‘The Wire’ goes, is rigged.”

 Simon’s themes and messages, conveyed through his writing and television shows, reflect in many ways the mission of the new institute.